functionalscript/nanvm/notes/djs-article.md

 Code duplication, often referred to as ‘copy and paste programming’, is an infamous anti-pattern.
 To mitigate it, we modularize our programs and factor out repeated code.

-To address data duplication (or excessive data ‘copy and paste’), DJS leverages JavaScript’s `const` declarations and standard modularization techniques (either CommonJS `.cjs` or ECMAScript `.mjs` modules).
+To address data duplication (or excessive data ‘copy and paste’), DJS leverages JavaScript’s `const` declarations and standard modularization techniques (either CommonJS `.cjs`, or ECMAScript `.mjs` modules).
 In this article, we use ECMAScript module syntax.
 Consider the following example from `test.d.mjs` (where the `.d` sub-extension denotes DJS content):

 ```js
 import m from "my_module.d.mjs"